-Be it getting employees on board or letting go of employees, there is a need for procedure formal.
-Employees cannot just walk up to you, drop their resignation papers and leave.
+Be it getting employees on board or letting go of employees, there is a need for a formal procedure.
+Employees cannot just walk up to you, drop their resignation papers, and leave.
 You need to plan a proper exit interview before the employee leaves the organization.

 An exit interview is a personal survey conducted with an employee who is departing the organization.
 This interview should be ideally conducted a day before they leave.
 One of the main reasons to conduct the interview is employee retention.

 There are various reasons why exit interviews are important for an organization.